iLert/docs/integrations/guardduty.md

 ![](../.gitbook/assets/awsguardduty-snstopic.png)

-* Select **HTTPS** Protocol and put the URL that was received from iLert side into the Endpoint field, keep the Enable raw message delivery checkbox **unchecked** and **Create Subscription**.
+* Select **HTTPS** Protocol and put the URL that was received from ilert side into the Endpoint field, keep the Enable raw message delivery checkbox **unchecked** and **Create Subscription**.
-* The subscription would be confirmed automatically on iLert side, but make sure the Subscription ID is not in **PendingConfirmation** state.
+* The subscription would be confirmed automatically on ilert side, but make sure the Subscription ID is not in **PendingConfirmation** state.
 * Search and select the Amazon GuardDuty console in the Service Search.
 Search for GuardDuty click **Enable GuardDuty** if this is the first time enabling Amazon GuardDuty.
-* If the GuardDuty is enabled, CloudWatch Event Rules can be configured to send alerts to iLert and please navigate to the CloudWatch console.
+* If the GuardDuty is enabled, CloudWatch Event Rules can be configured to send alerts to ilert and please navigate to the CloudWatch console.
 * To create a rule, select **Rules** under **Events** and then click **Create Rules**.
 Select GuardDuty as the Service Name and then choose GuardDuty Finding as the Event Type.

 ![](<../.gitbook/assets/awsguardduty-cloudwatchrule (1).png>)